deepthi1107/mushroom_classification/README.md

 # mushroom_classification
-Classification of mushroom whether it is edible or poison
+Classification of mushroom whether it is edible or poison.